Christian views on marriage: Jesus on marriage, divorce, and remarriage

-Some hold that marriage vows are unbreakable, so that even in the distressing circumstances in which a couple separates, they are still married from God's point of view.
-This is the Roman Catholic church's position, although occasionally the church will declare a marriage to be "null" (in other words, it never really was a marriage).
-William Barclay (1907-1978) has written:
+According to the Vatican as of a time before 2002, marriage vows are unbreakable, so that even in the distressing circumstances in which a couple separates, they are still married from God's point of view.
+As of at least that time, this is the Catholic church's position, although occasionally the church will declare a marriage to be "null" (in other words, it never really was a marriage).
+William Barclay (1907–1978) has written: